South Carolina coach Steve Spurrier said his 12th-ranked Gamecocks are refreshed and ready to finish the season strong after a much-needed week off.

 The down time gave banged up players like defensive tackle Kelcy Quarles and running back Brandon Wilds the chance to heal.
 It also allowed the team to deal with the devastating news of Lattimore's absence.

-''The bye week gave us the time to get everything right,'' said tight end Justice Cunningham, ...
+''The bye week gave us the time to get everything right,'' said tight end Justice Cunningham, like Lattimore a Gamecock captain. ''Me personally, ...